RebelCodeBase/testaid/README.rst

       options:
         testvars-no-gather-facts: true

-These options exist:

-- ``testvars-no-gather-localhost``
-    Run a playbook against molecule host to gather variables.
+By default, testvars runs a playbook against the molecule host to gathers ansible variables and facts.
-    If you use ``ansible_facts`` in your jinja2 templates you probably want to set this option to true.
-- ``testvars-no-resolve-localhost``
-    Do not resolve variables against localhost.
-    Resolve against molecule host instead.
-    If you use ansible facts in your jinja2 templates you probably want to set this option to true.
+It uses a playbook against localhost to resolve the variables.

+You can change the default behaviour with these options:

 - ``testvars-no-gather-facts``
     Run playbook to gather variables with ``gather_facts: false``.
     You won't be able to access ``ansible_facts`` but your tests will run much faster.
+- ``testvars-no-gatherfrom_moleculehost``
+    Do not gather variables from molecule host.
+    Read variables directly from disk without running a playbook.
+- ``testvars-no-resolvevia-localhost``
+    Do not resolve variables against localhost.
+    Resolve against molecule host instead.
 - ``testvars-no-resolve-vars``
     Do not resolve any jinja2 template.
     This option might speed up some unit tests considerably.